exercism/problem-specifications/exercises/sieve/instructions.md

 Let's say you're finding the primes less than or equal to 10.

 - List out 2, 3, 4, 5, 6, 7, 8, 9, 10, leaving them all unmarked.
-- 2 is still unmarked, so it must be prime.
+- 2 is unmarked and is therefore a prime.
   Mark 4, 6, 8 and 10 as "not prime".
-- 3 is still unmarked, so it must be prime.
+- 3 is unmarked and is therefore a prime.
   Mark 6 and 9 as not prime _(marking 6 is optional - as it's already been marked)_.
 - 4 is marked as "not prime", so we skip over it.
-- 5 is still unmarked, so it must be prime.
+- 5 is unmarked and is therefore a prime.
   Mark 10 as not prime _(optional - as it's already been marked)_.
 - 6 is marked as "not prime", so we skip over it.
-- 7 is still unmarked, so it must be prime.
+- 7 is unmarked and is therefore a prime.
 - 8 is marked as "not prime", so we skip over it.
 - 9 is marked as "not prime", so we skip over it.
 - 10 is marked as "not prime", so we stop as there are no more numbers to check.